-Further provisions concerning applications for protection certificates and the processing and examination thereof, concerning the registration of protection certificates, concerning appeals against decisions and concerning the obligation of the applicant or the holder to have a representative in this country, etc. shall be laid down by the King.
+Further provisions concerning applications for protection certificates and the extension, processing and examination thereof, concerning the registration of protection certificates, and concerning appeals against decisions etc. shall be laid down by the King.
+The provisions in Section 67 concerning address for correspondence applies correspondingly for holders of and applicants for protection certificates.